wyfo/apischema/docs/performance_and_benchmark.md

 ## Precomputed (de)serialization methods

-*apischema* precompute (de)serialization methods depending on the (de)serialized type (and other parameters); type annotations processing is done in the precomputation.
+*apischema* precomputes (de)serialization methods depending on the (de)serialized type (and other parameters); type annotations processing is done in the precomputation.
 Methods are then cached using `functools.lru_cache`, so `deserialize` and `serialize` don't recompute them every time.

 !!! note
-    Cache is automatically reset when global settings are modified, because it impacts the generated methods.
+    The cache is automatically reset when global settings are modified, because it impacts the generated methods.

 However, if `lru_cache` is fast, using the methods directly is faster, so *apischema* provides `apischema.deserialization_method` and `apischema.serialization_method`.
 These functions share the same parameters than `deserialize`/`serialize`, except the data/object parameter to (de)serialize.
 Using the computed methods directly can increase performances by 10%.